 The legislation states that the surcharge must not be more than it costs for the business to process the method of payment.
 This is the same rule that applied to debit/credit card payments before it was abolished in 2018.

 Will surcharges stay legal?

+Given the cap on interchange fees, we should see a drop in payment processing fees for merchants.
 With that in mind, I expect the EU or UK will probably introduce new legislation to fully eliminate surcharges on cards covered by the cap.

 The reasoning goes that the cap reduces payment processing fees to a point where merchants can easily bear the cost themselves without passing the fee onto cardholders.

 It is worth noting, however, that the interchange cap does not cover all cards.
 Cards that are not covered may still be liable for surcharges both now and in the future.
-Commercial credit cards, for example, are not covered and may still incur surcharges.
+Commercial debit and credit cards, for example, are not covered and may still incur surcharges.